code4fukui/capture_monitor/README.md

 # capture monitor

-show "capture" device in your desktop with Electron.
+show "capture" device on the browser or your desktop with Electron.

 ## demo app